 Media Helping People, Ministries Glorifying Christ

-Q: What is your book about?
+Q: What is your latest book about?

 A: Anything having to do with faith, particularly as it affects the born-again Christian.
 My editors have given me incredible freedom over the years to address a wide range of issues, from racial tensions to church discipline.
 The result is a compendium of more than 125 columns that touch on virtually all aspects of Christian life public and private but pay particularly close attention to black-white relations, civic issues, and theology, all from a biblical standpoint.

 Q: What theological perspective do you write from in the volume?

 A: Generally a broadly evangelical stance.
 Secondary issues are discussed in an educational rather than insistent way.
 This book is for all who worship God in spirit and in truth or seek to do so.

 Q: Race is so explosive these days.
 Why wade into that minefield?

 A: Since it’s such a tough subject, many in the news business stay away from going beyond the headlines and into the core issues.
 I feel race is much too important to avoid.
 The lack of dialogue among whites, blacks and other racial groups needs to be replaced by a robust discussion.
 That’s messy but the only way to achieve understanding and bring peace.